Want to Marry Yourselves? Here’s Everything You Need to Know About Quaker Wedding Ceremonies

 The tradition has its roots in the Quaker faith, where weddings tend to happen with little fanfare.
 But uniting without an officiant is gaining popularity among people outside of the Quaker practice.
 For example, the Marriage License Bureau at Philadelphia’s City Hall issued 1,500 self-uniting licenses in 2019.
 That number ticked up to 1,762 in 2020 — a rise that could be attributed to the limitations put on large weddings due to the pandemic but could also be due to the choices a Quaker wedding offers for those who aren’t tied to a religious doctrine.
 (A recent study by the Pew Research Center suggests a modest national rise in “nones,” or those who are unaffiliated, and a decline in Christianity.)

-But self-uniting weddings weren’t always open to the general public — at one point, you had to prove you were part of the Quaker or Bahá’í faiths.
-That changed in 2007, when the ACLU filed a civil rights lawsuit on behalf of a couple in Allegheny County who were denied a self-uniting marriage license because of their religion.
+Self-uniting marriage licenses have been legally valid since 1861 in Pennsylvania, according to the ACLU.
+There has been some dispute over whether you needed to prove you were part of the Quaker or Bahá’í faiths — in 2007, for example, the ACLU filed a civil rights lawsuit on behalf of a couple in Allegheny County who were denied a self-uniting marriage license because of their religion.
 After that case, many counties in Pennsylvania began providing self-uniting licenses regardless of a couple’s religion.
 (Washington, D.C., Colorado, Wisconsin, Illinois and California have similar policies.)
 The result: a number of new, and sometimes unconventional, Quaker-style weddings popping up all around the area.

 What are the legal requirements for having a Quaker wedding?